Tom-Bom-badil/home-assistant_helios-vallox/readme.md

-## Home Assistant: Integration for Helios / Vallox devices with RS485 Ports (pre-EasyControls aka pre-2014 models)
+## Home Assistant: Integration for Helios / Vallox devices with RS485 bus (pre-EasyControls aka pre-2014 models)

 > **Please note: This software is still under development - we hit the end of the Alpha stage, and it is working well for me, so I made it available to the public.
 Lot's of features are yet to come, including a graphical configuration (although it's only IP and Port that need to be configured).
 Also, a default lovelace card will be part of this project.
 Working on this right now.**